General Insurance

 Which Policies Need Updating After Any Life Event?

 Life insurance requires both a beneficiary update and a coverage amount reassessment.
 A new spouse or child typically means your existing death benefit is too low.
 Industry guidance from LIMRA, the life insurance research organization, suggests coverage of 10–12 times annual income for households with dependents.
+One honest limitation here: that rule of thumb does not account for existing debt loads, a non-working spouse’s replacement labor costs, or specific estate planning goals, so treat it as a floor, not a final answer.
 If you are evaluating new term coverage, our guide to the best term life insurance companies can help you compare current options.
 For a broader understanding of policy types, Life Insurance 101 covers the fundamentals in detail.

 Disability insurance is frequently overlooked.
 The Social Security Administration estimates that 1 in 4 workers will experience a disabling condition before retirement age.
-A marriage or new child makes income replacement coverage significantly more critical — yet most households do not revisit disability coverage after life changes.
+A marriage or new child makes income replacement coverage significantly more critical, yet most households do not revisit disability coverage after life changes.
+Employer group disability plans, where they exist, typically replace only 60% of base salary and exclude bonuses, so a private supplemental policy from carriers such as Guardian or Principal is worth pricing out.

 Health Insurance Coordination

-When both spouses have employer-sponsored plans, choosing the right primary coverage requires comparing deductibles, out-of-pocket maximums, and network breadth — not just monthly premiums.
+When both spouses have employer-sponsored plans, choosing the right primary coverage requires comparing deductibles, out-of-pocket maximums, and network breadth, not just monthly premiums.
+The ACA‘s coordination-of-benefits rules, which the Centers for Medicare and Medicaid Services (CMS) enforces, determine how dual-coverage households split costs.
 Understanding the difference between plan types is essential here; our breakdown of HMO vs. PPO plans walks through the key tradeoffs.
 For a detailed look at cost-sharing mechanics, see our explanation of deductibles vs. out-of-pocket maximums.

 What Happens If You Skip the Life Event Insurance Review?

-Skipping a life event insurance review creates concrete, measurable risks — not hypothetical ones.
+Skipping a life event insurance review creates concrete, measurable risks.
 The consequences range from denied claims to unintended beneficiary payouts to coverage gaps that expose households to catastrophic out-of-pocket costs.

 The most common outcome is a mismatched beneficiary.
-A 2022 study by Fidelity Investments found that outdated beneficiary designations are among the top estate planning errors Americans make, and that a significant portion of life insurance disputes involve designations that were never changed after a divorce or remarriage.
-The insurer pays whom the form says — courts rarely intervene.
+Fidelity’s research shows that outdated designations are among the top estate planning errors Americans make, and that a significant portion of life insurance disputes involve designations that were never changed after a divorce or remarriage.
+The insurer pays whom the form says, courts rarely intervene.

 Frequently Asked Questions